Who Pays Realtor Fees?

 What other concessions can sweeten a deal?

-If you’re unsure about covering the buyer’s agent commission — or you’re looking for ways to make your listing more attractive — seller concessions can be a powerful tool.
+If you’re unsure about covering the buyer’s agent commission or looking for ways to make your listing more attractive, seller concessions can be a powerful tool.

 Here are common seller-paid incentives that can help close the deal:

-- Closing cost credits: Sellers can offer to cover a portion of the buyer’s closing costs to reduce their upfront cash burden.
+- Closing cost credits: Sellers can offer to cover a portion of the buyer’s closing costs to help lower what they need to pay upfront.

 - Interest rate buydowns: You might contribute to a temporary buydown to lower the buyer’s mortgage rate for the first year or two.